 Propagating bamboo cuttings

 The most common way to propagate bamboo is by root cuttings.
-This is much easier and produces much quicker results than growing from seed.
-It’s also the more common method used by mother nature.
+Specifically for running bamboo, this is much easier and produces much quicker results than growing from seed.
+It’s also the more common method used by Mother Nature.

 In some cases, you might just be able to break off a section from the main rootball.
 But usually, the root network is so tightly developed that you’ll need a strong saw to get through it.
 Making a clean cut will also be healthier for the plant, both the “mother” bamboo as well as the cutting.

-Generally it’s easier to do this sort of operation when the soil is wet.
-And try to avoid doing it during the cutting season.
+Generally, it’s easier to do this sort of operation when the soil is wet.
+And try to avoid doing it during the shooting season.

 If you’re dealing with a potted bamboo, simply lift the whole root mass out of the pot.
 Then you’ll want to cut it into at least three or four sections.
 This will ensure that the new sections have plenty of room to spread out once they are repotted.
 Also, there’s a chance that some cuttings won’t survive the stress, so it doesn’t hurt to have some extras.
 Once replanted, with some nice, rich potting soil, be sure to keep them pretty wet for the first few weeks.
 The young cuttings, once established, will make great housewarming gifts.